-For each question, use the specific criteria to award a maximum of two credits.
+For each question, use the specific criteria to award a maximum of 2 credits.
 Unless otherwise specified, mathematically correct alternative solutions should be awarded appropriate credit.

-- (31) [2] "No," and an appropriate justification is given. - [1] The equations and expressions are correctly categorized, but no justification is given.
+- (31) [2] No, and an appropriate justification is given. - [1] The equations and expressions are correctly categorized, but "no" is not indicated.

-- [1] An appropriate justification is given, but the question is answered incorrectly. - [0] "No," but the justification is missing or incorrect.
+- [1] An appropriate justification is given, but the question is answered incorrectly. - [0] No, but the justification is missing or incorrect.